MozillaFoundation/foundation.mozilla.org/README.md

 - `cd foundation.mozilla.org`
 - `inv setup`

-If you're on windows, you need an extra step.
-Run `inv manage createsuperuser` to create an admin user.
+If you're on windows, you need an extra step: run `inv manage createsuperuser` to create an admin user.

 You're done :tada:

+## Development

+### Pipenv and Invoke commands

+Pipenv pattern to run Django management commands is:

+- `pipenv run python [path to manage.py] [manage.py command] [options]`

+For example, you can run your development server that way:

+- `pipenv run python network-api/manage.py runserver`

+But it's a bit long.
+So instead, you can use invoke:

+- `inv runserver`

+#### Invoke tasks available:

+- `inv -l`: list available invoke tasks
+- `inv makemigrations`: Creates new migration(s) for apps
+- `inv migrate`: Updates database schema
+- `inv runserver`: Start a web server
+- `inv setup`: Prepare your dev environment after a fresh git clone
+- `inv test`: Run tests

+For management commands not covered by an invoke tasks, use `inv manage [command]` (example: `inv manage load_fake_data`).

+Invoke tasks don't take options: use `pipenv run` instead (example: `pipenv run python network-api/manage.py runserver 3000`)

-#### Load fake model data
+### Generating a new set of fake model data

 By default, your dev site will use production data (read only!).
-Fake model data can be loaded into your dev site with the following command
+To load fake model data into your dev site:

-- `inv manage load_fake_data`
+- Run `inv manage load_fake_data`

-Replace `NETWORK_SITE_URL` value by `http://localhost:8000` in your `.env` file.
+- Replace `NETWORK_SITE_URL` value by `http://localhost:8000` in your `.env` file.

-#### Running the server

-You can run the development server using the following command

-- `inv runserver`

-The site should now be accessible at `https://localhost:8000`

-To log in to the admin UI, visit: http://localhost:8000/admin

-#### Generating a new set of fake model data

 You can empty your database and create a full new set of fake model data using the following command